 - Give kids a second chance!
 If you ask your daughter to help with chores and she complains about it, say: “Would you like a chance to do this job cheerfully, or would you like to give up one of your clothespins?”

-Be sure to subscribe to THE FAMILY BIBLE CONNECTION PODCAST on the podcast app on your phone, so you don’t miss a single episode!
+Be sure to subscribe to REDEEMING THE CHAOS on the podcast app on your phone, so you don’t miss a single episode!